superlinked/VectorHub/docs/articles/basic_building_blocks.md

 ## Intro

 We’ve built out the Superlinked framework using @schema, Source, Spaces, Index, Query, and Executor - our building blocks.
-These building blocks let you build your system as a set of modules customized and repurposable to the requirements of your use case/s.
+These building blocks let you build your system as a set of modules, customized and repurposable to the requirements of your use case/s.

 You start from your desired use case endpoints - i.e., how you want your embeddings to represent your data - what attributes to represent, how to weight them, and so on.
-Your endpoints guide how you set up your system through a **specific tailoring of the modules *before* you run your query**.
+Your endpoints guide how you set up your system.
+You **custom tailor your modules *before* you run your query**.
 You might run the query with weights adjusted to, for example, a unique user’s interests or, alternatively, to the most recent item.

 In this way, Superlinked’s modularity **separates query description from query execution**, enabling you to run the same query in different environments without re-implementing a new solution each time.
 To build your Query, you use descriptive elements like @schema, Source, Spaces, Index, or Event.
 The **same descriptive components** can be re-used - **run using different Executors interchangeably**.

 By focusing on connectors (to data sources and databases) rather than starting over from scratch, Superlinked’s framework lets you transition easily across deployments (e.g., from in-memory to batch or real-time data pipelines).
 For example, you can have one Executor that runs in a notebook, another that provisions a rest API, and a different one that batch calculates with spark.

-In sum, Superlinked building blocks enable you to easily implement and deploy to fit your environment, maximizing your control over index creation and permitting rapid experimentation during embedding and retrieval.
+In sum, Superlinked building blocks let you easily implement and deploy to fit your environment, maximizing your control over index creation and permitting rapid experimentation during embedding and retrieval.

 Let’s take a look at how these building blocks do this in a little more detail.